 - Practice sessions to enable students to practice clinical procedures under supervision

-- Working through a practical workbook
+- Working through practical worksheets

 - Formative counterparts to the summative assessment

 - You will be expected to practice clinical procedures in your own time.
 You will be able to go to clinical supervisors for assistance